nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

     * Leena
       * Level 5 - FrogPrince
   * Menu - Equip
-    * Glenn - Iron Vest
+    * Glenn - Iron Vest - Remove Dragoon's Honor
-    * Serge - Golden Earring
+    * Serge - Golden Earring - Magic Ring (If Leena's Accessory Slot ull)
     * Leena
+      * Dragoon's Honor
       * Magic Ring (If you have an accessory slot available)

 **Note:** You need Leena to hit and get the Element Levels so she can spam Elements, it's riskier to take the 2 Magic Rings, Sky Djinn Ring than Dragoon's Honor, and 2 Magic Rings.